Sale of Asian Works of Art on March 13, 2017

-Scheduled during Asia Week New York, Doyle’s Asian Works of Art auction on Monday, March 13, 2017 at 10am presents the arts of China, Japan and Southeast Asia from the Neolithic Period through the 20th century.
-Offerings include porcelain, pottery, jade, scholar's objects, bronzes, screens, furniture and paintings.
+Scheduled during Asia Week New York, Doyle’s Asian Works of Art auction on March 13, 2017 presented the arts of China, Japan and Southeast Asia from the Neolithic Period through the 20th century.
+Offerings included porcelain, pottery, jade, scholar's objects, bronzes, screens, furniture and paintings.
 A special section of the auction was devoted to the I. Arnold Victor Collection of Chinese Snuff Bottles.

 The selection of Chinese jades in the sale featured a light celadon jade vase made during the late 18th to early 19th century.
 An exceptional example of the high quality of jade workmanship of that time, the vase achieved an exceptional $432,500, far surpassing its estimate of $20,000-30,000.
-Favored in the imperial courts, objects such as this vase harken back to archaic forms and design motifs in the most precious medium of all, jade (est. $20,000-30,000).
+Favored in the imperial courts, objects such as this vase hark back to archaic forms and design motifs in the most precious medium of all, jade.

-Consignments are currently being accepted for the March 13, 2017 Asian Works of Art sale.
+Consignments are currently being accepted for Doyle’s September 2017 Asian Works of Art sale.
 We invite you to contact us for a complimentary auction evaluation.
 Our specialists are always available to discuss the sale of a single item or an entire collection.
 For information, please call Marley Rabstenek at 212-427-4141, ext 299 or email [email protected]

 Asia Week New York